pnp/blog/content/post/update-sharepoint-list-s-author-editor-field-in-app-only-context.md

     checks before saving)

-When working with SharePoint in App-Only context, every update made on list items are done with the user \"SharePoint App\".
+When working with SharePoint in App-Only context, every update made on list items are done with the user "SharePoint App".
 But you can replace this by any user of the company!

-One important thing to know is that the Azure AD Application that will be used must be granted to \"Sites.FullControl.All\", in order to update the Author / Editor field.
+One important thing to know is that the Azure AD Application that will be used must be granted to "Sites.FullControl.All", in order to update the Author / Editor field.
 Lower permissions won't let you update them.]{.underline}

 ## Summary